-Michelle is a senior at the Davidson Academy in Nevada.
+Michelle Liu (she/her) is a first-year student at Brown University, where she plans on majoring in Applied Mathematics and Computer Science.
 She loves teaching and has taught at multiple math summer camps and programs since 8th grade.
-She is the president of her school's math club as well as a member of the Science Olympiad team.
-Michelle has also been to Canada/USA Mathcamp twice.
-In her spare time, she enjoys rock climbing, playing piano, and doing improv.
+Michelle has also been to Canada/USA Mathcamp three times!
+In her spare time, she enjoys rock climbing, aerial silks, board games, and piano.

 Mira received her PhD in math from Harvard University, taught at Wellesley College for ten years, and then left academia to pursue her dual interests in data science and math enrichment education.
 She runs Canada/USA Mathcamp, an international summer program for mathematically talented high-school students, and helped found Proof School, a school for kids who love math in San Francisco.
 Her work at a summer math program for underserved middle-school students was featured in the New York Times.
 Mira’s experience with older students has convinced her of the importance of creating STEM pathways for underserved students, starting in elementary school.
 She lives in Cambridge and is excited for this opportunity to contribute to her city’s community.